VishalTank/Augmented-Reality-App/README.md

 # Augmented-Reality-App

 Simple android application using basics of Augmented reality technology with the help of Vuforia AR SDK and Unity.
+It's just a basic step towards my interest in the field of AR and Machine learning using AR.I hope you find it interesting!

 # How To Use